bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 How come no one ever had thought of this before?
 Well, they still needed to look at the numbers, and they still needed some sort of formula to calculate the actual height, but that couldn't bee too hard, could it?

-As his master closed the notebook, she gave Adrex a small nudge at his hip.
+As his master closed the notebook, she gave Adrex a small nudge in his hip.
 "Yeh' went day dreaming, Adri'.
 Wha's on yeh' mind?"

 "I can't help but think we are doing something wrong", he said looking down at the dwarf.
-"We took a few things, put them together, and now we have..." gesturing with a hand to the tube.
-"... whatever this is."
+"We took a few things, put them together, and now we have..." gesturing with a hand to the tube "... whatever this is."

 Yurgunn held the modified hourglasses up in front of her.
 "Yeh' remember when we made this beauti'?